ccamlr/BERT/README.md

 Vignettes
 ---------

 Vignettes provide examples of how functions in R packages work.
-The BERT R package vignette can be accessed at (<https://lucymerobinson.github.io/CCAMLRGIS/>)
+The BERT R package vignette can be accessed at (<insert pg when repo is public>)

 To view the worked examples navigate to the Articles tab at the top of the page and select the "Estimate local toothfish biomass in CCAMLR data-poor areas"